salehjg/salehjg.github.io/_posts/2023-03-6-opencv-ndk1.md

 We are going to use OpenCV 3.4.16 .

 # Android SDK Tools
-The `android` executable of Android SDK located at `sdk/tools/android` which is used by OpenCV's CMake scripts to setup the java module project is depricated by Google.
-Unfortunately, OpenCV, even the latest versions of it, still use this depricated executable.
+The `android` executable of Android SDK located at `sdk/tools/android` which is used by OpenCV's CMake scripts to set up the java module project is deprecated by Google.
+Unfortunately, OpenCV, even the latest versions of it, still use this deprecated executable.
 The workaround is to download an older version of this file from Google and use it instead.
 (as described [here](https://forum.unity.com/threads/solved-android-command-deprecated-error-unable-to-list-target-platforms.458814/))

 ## Downgrading `Sdk/tools`